-- ▶ Switch off the reading lamps in the pull-down bed before the bed is pushed up.
-Fire hazard! - ► Switch off the reading lamps on the underside of the pull-down bed when the bed is lowered.
+- ► Switch off the reading lamps in the pull-down bed before the bed is pushed up.
+Fire hazard! - ➤ Switch off the reading lamps on the underside of the pull-down bed when the bed is lowered.
 Fire hazard! - ▶ The maximum permitted pull-down bed load is 200 kg. - ▶ Do not allow children to play with the pull-down bed. - ▶ Store the remote control in a safe place inaccessible to children. - Never allow small children to remain in the pull-down bed without supervision. - ▶ But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the pull-down bed. - ▶ Use separate children's beds or travel cots suitable for children. - ▶ If there is a safety net: Only use the pull-down bed, if the safety net is set up. - ▶ Do not reach into the area between the bed and the side wall when lowering or raising.
 Danger of bruises! - ▶ Do not lower or lift the bed when there are people using the pull-down bed. - ▶ Only lower the bed if the lowering area is clear. - ▶ Bring the pull-down bed into the lower end position before use.
 Ensure that the pull-down bed is not resting on obstacles such as headrests, cushions or similar.

 - Only raise or lower the pull-down bed if it is loaded with a maximum of 15 kg.
 This maximum load includes the contents of the wall-mounted cupboard at the base of the pull-down bed.
 If the pull-down bed is overloaded, the overload protection switches off the lifting motor.
-However, the lifting mechanism can still be damaged. - ▷ Before starting a journey, the pull-down bed must be brought into the uppermost end position.
-No objects must be stuck between the roof and the pull-down bed.
+However, the lifting mechanism can still be damaged. - ▷ Before starting a journey, the pull-down bed must be in the top end position.
+Do not stow any bulky items or bedding on the pull-down bed so that the pull-down bed can move to the top end position.